 Privacy walls used for fencing are usually constructed of brick, block, stone or concrete.

-When planning the construction or installation of a privacy wall, it is very important to consider existing drainage patterns on your lot.
-You must not alter the drainage patterns.
-This includes rainfall run-off that originates on your property and flows through your lot from adjacent properties.
+When planning the construction or installation of a privacy wall, it is very important to consider existing drainage patterns on the lot.
+The drainage patterns cannot be altered.
+This includes rainfall run-off originating on the property that flows through the lot from adjacent properties.
 Grades on either side of the wall must remain as they were prior to construction.

-To construct a privacy wall of over four feet high, you must apply for a building permit and submit site plans showing existing and proposed structure location(s) including well and/or septic (if applicable).
-Structural plans must also be submitted.
+To construct a privacy wall over four feet high, a Building Permit must be obtained, and site plans showing existing and proposed structure location(s), including well and/or septic (if applicable), must be submitted.
+Structural plans also must be submitted.
 Privacy walls have the same set-back requirements as fences according to the zoning and existence of private well and/or septic systems.

-If you are located in a subdivision with a Homeowner’s Association (HOA), a separate approval from the HOA may be necessary.
-Unless erected by the homeowner, all home improvement projects require a contractor who is licensed with the Maryland Home Improvement Commission.
+If your home is located in a subdivision with a Homeowner’s Association (HOA), a separate approval from the HOA may be necessary.
+Unless erected by the homeowner, all home improvement projects require that a contractor licensed with the Maryland Home Improvement Commission is used.

 For applicable forms, visit Forms and Checklists.